eclipse-archived/smarthome/extensions/transform/org.eclipse.smarthome.transform.xslt/README.md

 Transform input using the XML Stylesheet Language for Transformations (XSLT).

-XSLT is a standard method to transform an XML structure into a document with the structure other structure.
+XSLT is a standard method to transform an XML structures from one documentt into a new document with a other structure.

-Trhe transformation expects the transformation rule to be read from a file which is stored under the `transform` folder.
+Teh transformation expects the rule to be read from a file which is stored under the `transform` folder.
 To organize the various transformations one should use subfolders.

-You can find a very good tutorial here: [XSLT tutorial at W3Schools](https://www.w3schools.com/xml/xsl_intro.asp)

 General transformation rule summary: